When can I start my course?

 Do you accept international students?

 Yes!
-However, if you are from outside the EU it can be difficult getting a VISA for longer than 6 months, so we would recommend the 24 week course so you can get the most out of your time here.
+However, if you are from outside the EU it can be difficult getting a VISA for longer than 6 months as we are unable to support student VISAs, so we would recommend the 24 week course so you can get the most out of your time here.

 Are there any funding options available?